Alcohol-use disorders: preventing harmful drinking

 Where possible, recommendations were linked to an evidence statement(s) (see appendix C for details).
 Where a recommendation was inferred from the evidence, this was indicated by the reference 'IDE' (inference derived from the evidence).

-The draft guidance, including the recommendations, was released for consultation in November 2009.
-At its meeting in January 2010, PHIAC amended the guidance in light of comments from stakeholders, experts and the fieldwork.
-The guidance was signed off by the NICE Guidance Executive in March 2010.
+The draft guidance, including the recommendations, was released for consultation in September 2009.
+At its meeting in December 2009, the PDG amended the guidance in light of comments from stakeholders and experts and the fieldwork.
+The guidance was signed off by the NICE Guidance Executive in March 2009.